transcendtient/Prusa-Sketcher/README.md

 2. Download KISSlicer and place into the "kiss" folder.
 3. Place the "script-fu-pencil-drawing.scm" into your GIMP plugin directory.
 4. cd /java/camera
+5. The first time you run the script you'll need to recompile it. "javac PicToGCO.java"
 5. java PicToGCO "picname.ext" "median-value"

 DO NOT USE AN ABSOLUTE PATH.
 PLACE PIC IN "pics" FOLDER.

 Median-value is used to simplify images with convert's -median argument.
-This is highly dependant on image size, and will be sccripted to a range for variable size in a future release.
+This is highly dependant on image size, and will be scripted to a range for variable size in a future release.
 Default is 2.

 CLOCK
 ===========